kapouer/window-page/README.md

 The error chain can be used to remove `state.error` and continue on with normal behavior.

-A convenient method only replaces current window history:
+A convenient method only that only replaces current window.history entry:

 * state.save()
+  useful to save current state.data.

 ### Tools